 Rail Freight Corridors (RFCs)

-Since its establishment in 2004, it has been RNE’s aim to harmonise the core processes of international railway business used by Infrastructure Managers (IMs) and Allocation Bodies (ABs).
+Since its establishment in 2004, it has been RNE’s aim to harmonise the international railway business core processes used by Infrastructure Managers (IMs) and Allocation Bodies (ABs).
 In late 2005 RNE adopted a corridor management approach in order to promote RNE objectives and generate benefits on the main corridors carrying international rail traffic.
 By November 2015, all but one of the RNE Corridors had been replaced by Rail Freight Corridors (RFCs), with the last RNE Corridor being closed in August 2016.